-Project initiation is the first project management life cycle phases, where the project starts.
+Project initiation is the first Project Management life cycle phase, where the project starts.
 It provides an overview of the project, along with the strategies required to attain desired results.
 It is the phase where the feasibility and business value of the project are determined.

-The project manager kicks-off a meeting to understand the client and stakeholders requirements, goals, and objectives.
+The project manager kicks off a meeting to understand the client and stakeholders’ requirements, goals, and objectives.
 It is essential to go into minute details to have a better understanding of the project.
-Upon taking a final decision to proceed, the project can move on to the next step: that is, assembling a project team.
+Upon making a final decision to proceed, the project can move on to the next step: that is, assembling a project team.

 The Project Charter is considered to be the most important document of any project as it comprises: